 The amounts set forth in this column are the number of shares of common stock that may be offered by such Selling Securityholder using this prospectus.
 These amounts do not represent any other shares of our common stock that the Selling Securityholder may own beneficially or otherwise.
 The percentage of shares to be beneficially owned after completion of the offering is calculated on the basis of 246,858,619 shares of common stock outstanding.
 Heights Capital Management, Inc., the authorized agent of CVI Investments, Inc. ("CVI"), has discretionary authority to vote and dispose of the shares held by CVI and may be deemed to be the beneficial owner of these shares.
 Martin Kobinger, in his capacity as Investment Manager of Heights Capital Management, Inc., may also be deemed to have investment discretion and voting power over the shares held by CVI.
 Mr. Kobinger disclaims any such beneficial ownership of the shares.
 The principal business address of CVI is c/o Heights Capital Management, Inc., 101 California Street, Suite 3250, San Francisco, California 94111.

-D. E. Shaw Oculus Portfolios, L.L.C. has the power to vote or to direct the vote of (and the power to dispose or direct the disposition of) the shares of common stock directly owned by it to be registered for resale pursuant to this registration statement (the "Subject Shares").
-D. E. Shaw & Co., L.P. ("DESCO LP"), as the investment adviser of D. E. Shaw Oculus Portfolios, L.L.C., may be deemed to have the shared power to vote or direct the vote of (and the shared power to to dispose or direct the disposition of) the Subject Shares.
-D. E. Shaw & Co., L.L.C. ("DESCO LLC"), as the manager of D. E. Shaw Oculus Portfolios, L.L.C., may be deemed to have the shared power to vote or direct the vote of (and the shared power to vote or direct the vote of (and the shared power to vote or direct the vote of (and the shared power to vote or direct the vote of (and the shared power to vote or direct the vote of (and the shared power to vote or direct the vote of (and (2) own any shares of the Company directly.
+D. E. Shaw Oculus Portfolios, L.L.C. has the power to vote or to direct the vote of (and the power to dispose or direct the disposition of) the shares of D. E. Shaw Oculus Portfolios, L.L.C., may be deemed to have the shared power to vote or direct the vote of (and the shared power to dispose or direct the disposition of) the Subject Shares.
+D. E. Shaw & Co., L.P. ("DESCO LP"), as the investment adviser of D. E. Shaw Oculus Portfolios, L.L.C., may be deemed to have the shared power to vote or direct the vote of (and the shared power to dispose or direct the vote or direct the vote of (and the shared power to dispose or direct the disposition of) the Subject Shares.
+D. E. Shaw & Co., L.L.C. ("DESCO LLC"), as the manager of D. E. Shaw Oculus Portfolios, L.L.C., may be deemed to have the shared power to vote or direct the vote of (and the shared power to dispose or direct the disposition of) the Subject Shares.
+D. E. Shaw & Co., L.L.C. ("DESCO LLC"), as the ma (2) dispose or direct the disposition of) the Subject Shares.
+Julius Gaudio, Maximilian Stone, and Eric Wepsic, or their designees, exercise voting and investment control over the Subject Shares on DESCO LP's and DESCO LLC's behalf.
+D. E. Shaw & Co., Inc. ("DESCO Inc."), as general partner of DESCO LP, may be deemed to have the shared power to vote or direct the vote of (and the shared power to dispose or direct the disposition of) the Subject Shares.
+D. E. Shaw & Co.
+II, Inc. ("DESCO II Inc."), as managing member of DESCO LLC, may be deemed to have the shared power to vote or direct the vote of (and the shared power to dispose or direct the disposition of) the Subject Shares.
+None of DESCO LP, DESCO LLC, DESCO Inc., or DESCO II Inc. owns any shares of the Company directly, and each such entity disclaims beneficial ownership of the Subject Shares.
+David E. Shaw does not own any shares of the Company directly.
 By virtue of David E. Shaw's position as President and sole shareholder of DESCO